quaiion/differentiator/README.md

 # Differentiator V1.0

 ## Description
-A simple program, calculating the diravarive of an expression inserted.
+A simple program, calculating the diravative of an expression inserted.
 This code represents a practical work of Korney Ivanishin.

 ## The latest version